 Further east, the list covers southern and eastern Ontario farms around 14 cities including Toronto, Ottawa and Hamilton; 10 municipalities; 15 towns; 48 townships; and the village of Merrickville-Wolford.

 In Quebec, the list covers much of the Laurentides, Outaouais and Monteregie regions and includes farmland around the cities of Gatineau, Lachute, Mirabel and St-Jerome plus 46 municipalities, 10 towns, seven townships and the Parish of Brebeuf.

-The tax deferral provisions allow livestock producers in those regions to defer portions of their 2016 sale proceeds of breeding livestock until the next tax year.
+The tax deferral provisions allow livestock producers in prescribed regions to defer portions of their 2016 sale proceeds of breeding livestock, until the next tax year.
 Producers can request the tax deferral when filing their 2016 income tax returns.

-The intent is to reduce the tax burden associated with the sale, as the cost of replacing the animals at least partially offsets the deferred income.
+The intent of the deferral is to reduce the tax burden associated with the sale, as the cost of replacing the animals at least partially offsets the deferred income.

 Proceeds from deferred sales are then included as income in the next tax year.
 If an area qualifies for a drought or excess moisture/flood designation in consecutive years, producers may defer sales income to the first year in which the area is no longer designated.

 The 2016 designation will be the second in a row for affected areas of Alberta, as all but the province’s far northeast received drought designations for 2015.

 Preliminary designations are usually made on the basis of spring moisture and summer rainfall, supplemented with estimates of forage yield, while final decisions and other adjustments are made when all forage yield information is available, usually in December.